Women in Syria: Women's health

 Despite the improvement of these numbers, there is still a high need for action to lessen the suffering of women and girls as a result of the ongoing crisis in Syria.
 The United Nations Population Fund stated in 2022 that 7.3 million women and girls need life-saving sexual and reproductive health care due to hostile circumstances, drought, economic collapse, and displacement.
 An example is maternal care, because the number of women that die during pregnancy and childbirth is on the rise and higher in Syria than in neighboring countries.
 It is reported that an estimated 450,000 women do not have access to sexual and reproductive healthcare as of June 2024.
 Data from the World Bank offers the figures that 39 of every 1,000 girls ages 15–19 gave birth in the Syrian Arab Republic in 2021.

 In addition to low access to healthcare services, the COVID-19 pandemic regulations saw staff and patients alike being mistreated and underfunded, and women reported about severe financial limitations and acute concerns about financial and supply insecurity.

-Post Traumatic Stress Disorder in women
+Post-traumatic stress disorder in women

-Following the outbreak of acute conflict in Syria, cases of Post Traumatic Stress Disorder (PTSD) in women in the Syrian community, both within the country and in refugee populations, have resulted in correspondence to violence and health insecurity that they faced.
+Following the outbreak of acute conflict in Syria, cases of Post-traumatic stress disorder (PTSD) in women in the Syrian community, both within the country and in refugee populations, have resulted in correspondence to violence and health insecurity that they faced.
 War and displacement act as significant catalysts for PTSD, as well as the crimes committed against women such as rape, torture and imprisonment.
 Women are particularly vulnerable to the psychological consequences of war and can often find themselves deprioritized and undersupported, especially when there is limited healthcare access and funding.